 Controllers of data files that regularly process sensitive personal data or personality profiles, or regularly disclose personal data to third parties (including affiliates), must register their data files with the Commissioner before they start processing the data (Article 11a DPA).
 The Commissioner maintains a register of data files that have been registered in this manner that is accessible online.
 If a controller is required to register, it becomes subject to additional documentary obligations.
 There are several exceptions to the duty to register data files.
 Inter alia, no registration is required if the controller of the data file is obliged by Swiss law to process the data in question (e.g., in the case of an employer processing employee data for Swiss social security purposes) or has nominated its own independent data protection officer monitoring the data protection compliance of the data controller.
-Several further exceptions are set forth in Article 11a Paragraph 5 DPA and Article 4 Paragraph 1 DPO.
+Several further exceptions are set forth in Article 11a, Paragraph 5 DPA and Article 4, Paragraph 1 DPO.

-The draft of the revised DPA (at its Article 11 draft revised DPA) foresees, instead of a registration duty, a new documentation requirement for both controllers and processors similar to the records of processing activities under Article 30 GDPR.
+The revDPA (at Article 12) foresees, instead of a registration duty, a new documentation requirement for both controllers and processors similar to the records of processing activities under Article 30 GDPR.